 As you drive in from the airport, catch a glimpse of the two giant sinkholes either side of the road.
 If you want a closer look, or to hike around the top, take a taxi or rent a bike.
 A perfect trip to combine with the Giant Tortoise Reserve and lava tunnels.
 Taxi drivers are very experienced at making this a common day tour for around $40.

 Hike up Cerro Crocker

 Get some exercise and take on the highest point on the island.
-Hiring a taxi is the easiest way to get here.
+Hiring a taxi is the easiest way to get here or joining a tour.
+While the trail isn’t well-marked, it’s a good place for birdwatchers and if the weather is clear you’ll get great views across the island.
 Read this post for details about the hike.